What did Queen play at their last gig with Freddie Mercury?

 Tear It Up

-A big tune from the massive album The Works, from 1984.
+A big tune from the hit album The Works, from 1984.

 A Kind Of Magic

 The title track of Queen’s then-current album.
-Currently selling sofas on a TV set near you.
+It's recently been selling sofas on a TV ad.

 Freddie’s vocal improv